jimb245/2PiWireGuardVPN/README.md

 ![alt text](https://github.com/jimb245/2PiWireGuardVPN/blob/master/2PiVPN.jpg)

 This post describes setting up a portable WireGuard VPN access point and server on Raspberry Pi 3's.
-The shortcut is to start from the provided Raspbian-based image files which contain all the necessary software so setup consists of installing the images on the Pi's and editing some parameters like passwords and IP addresses.
+The shortcut method is to start from the provided Raspbian-based image files which contain all the necessary software so setup consists of installing the images on the Pi's and editing some parameters like passwords and IP addresses.
 The setup starting from the base Rasbian images is here and is quite a bit lengthier.
 For general information about WireGuard see References 1-2 below.
 References 3-5 are install guides for some WireGuard configurations on Ubuntu and Raspbian.

 To use this 2-Pi VPN the server is connected with an ethernet cable to your home network, or potentially any other protected network with internet access.
 UDP packets from the internet must be able to reach the WireGuard port on the server so the port needs to be forwarded on the local router.
 If you happen to be running a dd-wrt based router then an alternative would be to install WireGuard on the router itself.

 The portable access point is similar to a travel router, with both public and private interfaces.
 You connect the public interface to a public wifi and connect your portable devices to the private interface, using either wifi or an ethernet cable.
 In practice you first connect to the private interface with a portable device that has a VNC client.
 Using the VNC desktop you connect the Pi to public wifi and if necessary start a browser in order to handle captive portals.

-The wireGuard developers are working on cross-platform app

-If you are connecting your portable device over ethernet then the private wifi interface is not needed and optionally you can shut it down to avoid interference or to save power when using a battery with the Pi.
-Portable devices that lack an ethernet port may still be usable in this mode with an adapter if they support USB OTG.
+At the end of the session the desktop can be used to safely shutdown the Pi to avoid potentially corrupting the sdcard.

+The wireGuard developers are working on cross-platform apps so the usefulness of the access point approach versus apps depends on how many devices are connecting and what apps are available.
+The access point does provide an extra layer of isolation and updatable security.

-Of course installing the server on your home network won't help if your goal is to prevent snooping by your home ISP.
+Of course installing the server on a home network won't help if the goal is to prevent snooping an ISP.
 For that you could consider using a cloud server.
 Reference 3. below explains how to set up a WireGuard server on a Ubuntu system, for example.
 The portable access point could be used with either server.
 On the other hand having a server with your home IP can help with some services that try to block VPN's or impose geographic restrictions.

 Software versions on the images:
 - Raspbian Stretch (March 2018)